 But with a population of around 300,000, Katowice is the smallest city yet to host the annual talks, translating into a shortage of nearby accommodations and potentially forcing some attendees to stay as far away as Krakow, which is 80 km (50 miles) to the southeast and more than two hours by train.

-And to dull the pain of a lengthy daily trip to and from Katowice’s International Congress Centre, the Polish environment ministry said free public transport will be provided for all COP participants.
+To dull the pain of a lengthy daily trip to and from Katowice’s International Congress Centre, the Polish environment ministry said free public transport will be provided for all COP participants.

 *** Carbon Pulse’s 40-page International Dossier provides subscribers an overview of international climate policy relating to carbon pricing, including a detailed breakdown of the Paris Agreement and concise summaries of all its NDCs, global themes in carbon markets, internal carbon pricing, international climate initiatives and climate finance ***